Mastermindzh/rickvanlieshout.com/content/pages/resume/index.md

 **HBO ICT / software engineering HAN - Nijmegen**<br />
 _2014 - 2018_<br />
-After a few rocky years I enrolled into college and I'm now trying to get a software engineering degree.
-I finished my first year with an average of 8.3/10 and will graduate in mid 2018.
+After a few rocky years I enrolled in college and I'm now trying to get a software engineering degree.
+I finished my first year with an average of 8.3/10 and will graduate in mid-2018.

 **Bilingual Senior General Secondary Education - Maaslandcollege Oss**<br />
 _2005 - 2010_